Brendan Williams (politician): Background

 Williams served as the executive director of the Washington Health Care Association (WHCA) prior to elective office.
 He also worked as a private practice attorney and a deputy insurance commissioner in Olympia, Washington.

 While the head of WHCA, Williams argued a tax case against the Washington Department of Revenue on behalf of boarding homes and negotiated a settlement ratified by the Legislature in 2004.
 Under the settlement, estimated to be worth over $31 million in just the first four years, boarding homes pay less than one-fifth of the tax rate the state was looking to impose through a change in regulatory interpretation.
 During his tenure, nursing home care faced proposed $72 million Medicaid budget cuts each year from 2002 to 2004; the cut proposed in 2002 would have been $14.13 per day for each patient.
 WHCA defeated those cuts each legislative session and turned them into a $33.1 million funding increase in 2003 and a $19.3 million funding increase in 2004 that boarding homes shared.

-Williams is the author of four law review articles, most recently in the Gonzaga Law Review, and dozens of newspaper columns largely advocating for the care of those with disabilities.
+Williams is the author of law review articles, with one cited by the Select Committee to Investigate the January 6th Attack on the United States Capitol in the first chapter of its December 2022 report, and dozens of newspaper columns largely advocating for the care of those with disabilities.